 Zero-balance account review: Boost revenue integrity and lower cost-to-collect

 The twin goals of revenue integrity — improving coding and charge capture while lowering compliance risk — are increasingly important in times of uncertainty.
-With healthcare organizations feeling heightened financial pressure from all directions, now is not the time to miss out on revenue you’ve already earned.
+With healthcare organizations feeling heightened financial pressure from all directions, now is the time to uncover revenue leaks you can prevent.

 Zero-balance account reviews: A booster shot for financial health